-Although this recipe has not been tested, a single serving should be low-FODMAP based on the ingredients.
+Although this recipe has not been lab tested, a single serving should be low-FODMAP based on the ingredients, based on available FODMAP data at time of posting.
 However, due to the portions of chickpeas and lentils, if you do not tolerate GOS well, then adjust accordingly.

 Serving size: 1 cup

 Cook time: 2H on high, 4H on low

 Total time: 2 hours, 10 minutes